 That’s it.
 I hope by reinstalling and updating the driver.
 Your problem got resolved.
 If not then try the next solution.

-Update / Reset BIOS.
+Solution 6: Update / Reset BIOS.

-BIOS manage data flow between the computer’s OS and attached devices.
+BIOS manages data flow between the computer’s OS and attached devices.
 It is basically a program that the microprocessor uses to get the system started.
 After you press the power key to turn it on.
 And, BIOS can be responsible for the laptop plugged in not charging, problem.
 So, if your BIOS is outdated then you need to update it.

 Updating BIOS is very simple.
 You just need to download the BIOS file from your manufacturer’s site.
 And, then you can install it like any other Windows software.
 But during the BIOS installation process, you need to stay connected with the AC Adapter.
 If you’re using an HP laptop then, read my article on –Install HP BIOS Update.